OneBlockPlus/polkadot-hackathon-2024/bangkok/20-Murmur/README.md

 ### Overview

-It briefly explains the demo video and the protocol.
-This is not the demo itself and exceeds 6 minutes.
+Video overview of the protocol: this is not the demo and exceeds 6 minutes.
 [![Overview](./doc/murmur_overview_video.jpg)](https://youtu.be/kWeHdbYi8ps)

 ### Demo

+Get the docker compose script from the demo [here](https://gist.github.com/juangirini/a58126b8bf9d6a32d4c6bdfed782b832)

 [![Demo](./doc/murmur_demo_video.jpg)](https://youtu.be/VFDtozEAXq0)